What is geotechnical engineering? Key terms, applications and survey type

 Figure 1 - The role of the Geotechnical Engineer

-As you’ll see from the sections below, geotechnical engineers also offer solutions to problems that arise during the course of civil engineering projects.
+As you’ll see from the sections below, geotechnical engineers also offer solutions to problems that arise during civil engineering projects.
 Often, geotechnical engineering companies will recommend suitable geosynthetics to improve the properties of earth materials.

 geogrids in road construction